amyjko/bookish/examples/tutorial/chapters/introduction.md

 # Glossary

-It's also possible to write a ~glossary~gloss and tag places in the text where the definitions should appear.
+It's also possible to write a ~glossary~gloss and tag places<ref1> in the text where the definitions should appear.
 Cite glossary phrase IDs with the \~ mark as follows:

 `markdown
 ~the phrase you want to highlight~gloss